What makes ground protection mats great for cemeteries?

 Even if the vehicles have mud in their tire treads, the top of the cemetery ground protection material has a nub surface pattern that yields just the right level of traction, keeping the tires moving forward, rather than spinning in place.

 If you do have a location in the cemetery where you need to leave the mats laid out for a few days, we would recommend seeking transparent cemetery ground protection mats.
 These mats are just as durable as the typical black mats, but they allow sunlight to penetrate the mat and reach the grass underneath.

 If older family members are attending the service, having a flat, sturdy area for sitting in chairs or standing is a smart idea for protecting against the possibility of a fall.
-By using protective mats in the area, it’s almost like creating a durable flooring that’s perfect to leave in place for a few hours.
+Using protective mats in the area, it’s almost like creating durable flooring that’s perfect to leave in place for a few hours.

 This type of portable outdoor flooring doesn’t have to have the same heavily treaded surface, commonly needed for heavy equipment either.
-Some of these same heavy duty mats have a smooth side option that is commonly facing downward across delicate surfaces like school tracks.
-In a cemetery setting they can make a nice smooth surface for gatherings.
+Some of these same heavy-duty mats have a smooth side option that commonly faces downward across delicate surfaces like school tracks.
+In a cemetery setting, they can make a nice smooth surface for gatherings.